 Since our donations will be scaled based on our revenue per month we will not have a limit.
 If we have 500 dreams funded in a month or 100 dreams the donations will scale accordingly.

-An unsuccessful project will not contribute to our donations.
+An unsuccessful project will not contribute/donate towards charity.
 Keep in mind donations are based on received revenue from our commission rate of 5% from funded projects.

 No, you must have an account with us in order to comment in the forums.
 You can, however, browse the forums without an account.